Queensland, Australia has some of the strictest scuba diving rules in the world but also the safest scuba diving record.

 This is the link to the Australian Medical Examination AS4005.1 Form

 Option B) Medical Check-Up in Cairns

-Medical Centers Cairns, specialising in scuba dive examinations
+Medical Centres in Cairns, specialising in Scuba Dive examinations

 - Locations, prices and itinerary are subject to change due to unforeseen circumstances without notice